szstonelee/gointernal/slice.md

 The first layer is always there, if imagined in C++, it looks like
 ```
-// C++ code to imagine the slice data structure in Golang
+// C++ code for imagining the data structure
 struct slice {
 	void* _ptr;	// which points to a backed array
 	int _start;	// the start index in the array, zero index of the slice